 - Eat like a local.
 Don’t be afraid of food trucks and carts when you’re in a new city.
 The food is usually delicious, and easy on your wallet, too.

 - Go grocery shopping.
 If you booked a room with a kitchenette, use it.
 Buying groceries and having a few home-cooked meals could save you a ton.

+Want to avoid foreign transaction fees and get rewarded for spending during your vacation?
+You may want to consider getting a travel rewards card.
 While there may be yearly fees associated with these cards, the points, and rewards that could offset these costs.
 Just make sure to stick to your budget, use these cards responsibly, and pay the balance in full each month so that you don’t get into debt.

 If you follow these simple tips, you’ll know how to save money on vacation without missing out on a good time.

 Learn how to save money on vacation and more